dkneis/close2gene/README.md

   program should appear.
 It is recommended that the directory is initially empty to prevent overwriting of possibly existing files.

-- `out prefix` : A prefix to be used as the first part of output file names.
+- `prefix` : A prefix to be used as the first part of output file names.
   Typically, you want to use (part of) the basename of the file used as `pool`.

 - `cleanup` : Must be either TRUE or FALSE (capitals required).
 If TRUE, all